nonamehtml/darks-Checker/README.md

 ## Contact

-For any inquiries or support, please contact Team Darks at teamdarks@example.com.
+For any inquiries or support, please contact Team Darks at Telegram @darkdevil169